nus-cs2103/website-base/admin/appendixB-policies.md

 <div id="policy-plagiarism">

-We encourage sharing, but you should share with everyone in the class, not just a selected group.
+**We encourage sharing, but you should share with everyone in the class**, not just a selected group.
 That is,

 * You are not allowed to share individual assignments with classmates directly.
 * You are not allowed to share project-related things with other teams directly.

-However, note that most submissions will be published to the class which ==can be 'reused' by others== subject to the 'reuse policy' given below.
+**You can even reuse each other's work** subject to the 'reuse policy' given below.

 If you submit code (or adopt ideas) taken from elsewhere, you need to comply with our reuse policy.

 Detection:

 * Detecting plagiarism in code is quite easy.
 You are not fooling anyone by reordering code or renaming methods/variables.
-* As ll your submissions are published to the class, sooner or later somebody will notice the plagiarism.
+* As all your work is publicly visible on GitHub, sooner or later somebody will notice the plagiarism.

 Penalties:

-* For activities earning participation marks: We make a record of cases of plagiarism but we do not take further action.
-Because participation marks are given for effort and all students can earn the full marks easily, such plagiarism does not disadvantage other students.
+* For submissions not affecting marks: We make a record of cases of plagiarism but we do not take further action.
+Such plagiarism does not disadvantage other students.
 Therefore, we prefer to spend all available resources on helping honest students to do better rather than to chase after dishonest students.
 If you think you gain something by plagiarizing, go ahead and do it.
 It's your choice and it's your loss.
 * For the final project/exam: Any case of claiming others' work as yours will be reported to the university for disciplinary action.

 </div>